Glean ideas in this five-part series.

 A few months ago, I asked on the SISTERS group what everyone was studying in their daily Quiet Times.
 Carrie shared, “I’m going through Psalms and writing down the attributes of God.”
 I loved the idea and asked for more details.

-Using the premise of her idea, I created a free Digital Download breaking the Psalms into short, daily readings and including ideas to journal through the Psalms.
+Using the premise of her idea, I added to the ABCJesusLovesMe Resource Library a free Reading Plan breaking the Psalms into short, daily readings and including ideas to journal through the Psalms.
 I would love to have you join me on this journey.

-Then grab your Bible, journal, and pen.
-Spend time reading, praying, and reflecting…focusing on the “one thing needed.”
+Download your free Psalm Reading Plan, grab your Bible, journal, and pen.
+Then spend time reading, praying, and reflecting…focusing on the “one thing needed.”